s-a-malik/fumi/am3-pytorch/README.md

 - [ ] AM3 baseline - GloVE class label embeddings. (they use resnet like us as well)
 - [ ] BERT class label embeddings
-- [ ] BERT class description embeddings
+- [ ] BERT class description embeddings (improves?)
-- [ ] Plots of lamdba with different number of shots/ways
+- [ ] Plots of lamdba with different number of shots/ways.
+Get particular example classes with high/low lambda
 - [ ] No text (just image prototype, force lamda = 1 is probs easiest way to do this)
 - [ ] vary N, K etc.
+- [ ] robustness testing of hypers and results?
+Maybe it is more stable on average if descriptions are used

 ## TODO

 - [x] Implement the model and test end-to-end
 - [x] Logs and model saving on wandb.
-- [ ] further metrics e.g. f1, prec, rec, lamda etc.
+- [ ] log further metrics e.g. f1, prec, rec etc. (and example batches?)
-- [ ] add support to visualise batches (query/support sets)
 - [ ] add support for multiple training runs (or can do manually)
 - [ ] add training stuff to improve performance (lr decay, augmentation etc.)
+- [ ] Choose hyperparameters with val dataset loss (do a sweep?).
+Need to tune for each experiment...
 - [ ] Reproduce results on their datasets - need to get class labels from CUB etc.
 - [ ] Run experiments